Herb-AI/HerbSearch.jl/src/iterators/meta_search/readme.md

 ## How to run
 1. `git pull` to fetch the latest changes on the `meta-search` branch.
 Run `git reset --hard` to discard any changes that prevent the pull.
-Alternatively, if you do not want to lose them you can run `git stash`
+Alternatively, if you do not want to lose the local changes you can run `git stash`
 2. Open the `HerbSearch` folder in vscode and run `julia --project` in the terminal.
 This will open a julia REPL with the `HerbSearch` project activated.
 3. Enter package mode by typing `]`.
 This should show `(HerbSearch) pkg>`
 4. Now run  `add HerbGrammar#add-typechecking-for-insert!` to add a dependency to `add-typechecking-for-insert!` branch of `HerbGrammar` where I made some changes that are required by meta-search.